williamyang1991/FRESCO/README.md

     conda activate diffusers
     pip install torch==2.0.0 torchvision==0.15.1 --index-url https://download.pytorch.org/whl/cu118
     ```
-    - Run `pip install -r requirments.txt` in an environment where torch is installed.
+    - Run `pip install -r requirements.txt` in an environment where torch is installed.
     - We have tested on torch 2.0.0/2.1.0 and diffusers 0.19.3
     - If you use new versions of diffusers, you need to modify [my_forward()](https://github.com/williamyang1991/FRESCO/blob/fb991262615665de88f7a8f2cc903d9539e1b234/src/diffusion_hacked.py#L496)